Donald Smith (tenor): Europe and Great Britain

+During the 1970s, Smith and his son Robin Donald, also a tenor, made operatic history together, alternating singing the role of Eric in The Flying Dutchman, in performance with the Australian Opera Company.
+On other occasions, Robin sang the role of The Steersman while Donald was singing the role of Eric, the only known instance of father and son tenors singing these roles together.

-On 21 January 1973 his was the first voice to sing in the Sydney Opera House when he appeared in the first test concert in the Opera Theatre, along with Elizabeth Fretwell and members of the ABC National Training Orchestra, conducted by Robert Miller.
+On 21 January 1973 Smith was the first voice to sing in the Sydney Opera House, when he appeared in the first test concert in the Opera Theatre, along with Elizabeth Fretwell and members of the ABC National Training Orchestra, conducted by Robert Miller.

+He was the first to sing in the Concert Hall and Opera Theatre of the Sydney Opera House.

 While Italian opera (and particularly where sung in English) was his natural métier, Smith also performed many concerts and song recitals.
-Together with his son Robin Donald Smith, who performed professionally under the name Robin Donald, they presented in 1974 a series of 'Smith & Son' concerts throughout Australia.
+Together with his son Donald Robin Smith, who performed professionally under the name Robin Donald, they presented a joint concert in 1973 with John Winther at the piano, and in 1974 a series of 'Smith & Son' concerts throughout Australia.

+He was guest artist at Expo '74 at Spokane, Washington in 1974.

+Smith resigned from Australian Opera in 1976; he had been unhappy with the management of the company since the appointment of John Winther as general manager in 1973.
+But Winther resigned, to be replaced in 1977 by Peter Hemmings, and Smith stayed on.

-Smith's last performance for Australian Opera was in Verdi's I Masnadieri, where he sang with Dame Joan Sutherland, the only times that these two sang a complete opera together.
-He became ill and retired in 1981.
+Smith's last performance for Australian Opera was in Verdi's I masnadieri in 1980 with Joan Sutherland.
+While Smith and Sutherland did perform together in a number of concerts at the Sydney Opera House, I masnadieri was the only occasion when these two Australian icons performed a complete staged opera together.

+His health deteriorated and in 1981 he retired from the professional operatic stage.
 He later became a singing teacher in Brisbane at the Queensland Conservatorium of Music.

-Smith released many recordings both in England with the Sadler's Wells Opera Company and in Australia with EMI records.
-He also appears in compilation videos and CDs such as Celebration – 40 Years of Opera, and Australian Singers of Renown in Opera, Operetta & Song, compiled by John Cargher.

-Personal life
+Personal

-At the age of 18, Smith met Thelma Joyce Lovett, who eventually became his lifelong partner and whom he married in Bundaberg in 1942.
+At the age of 18, Smith met Thelma Joyce Lovett, whom he married in Bundaberg in 1942.
 They remained together until his death in Brisbane.
-They had a son and two daughters.
+They had a son Donald Robin Smith, born in 1942, and two daughters, Deanna Joy Smith (born early 1944) and Coral Beth Smith (Carol?) born around 1945.

+His children were all talented musically, and his wife was a fine pianist, who accompanied him when practising.

+His son developed into a fine tenor professionally known as Robin Donald.